San Bernardino Ranch: Slaughter Ranch

 Children were a large part of the ranch activities, and Slaughter loved children.
-There were enough children that the Slaughters built a schoolhouse, Slaughter School District No. 28.
+Enough children lived there that the Slaughters built a schoolhouse, Slaughter School District No. 28.
 The children played in the natural artesian wells on the property and had picnics.
 Viola would bring the children ice cream from the icehouse.
 The kids loved swimming in the house pond, which was dammed by Slaughter for irrigation purposes.
 Slaughter loved technology.
 His was the first private home in southeastern Arizona to have a telephone.
 He owned six cars, yet never learned to drive.

-From 1911 to 1920, the Slaughter Ranch Outpost for Camp Harry J. Jones in Douglas, Arizona was established on the ranch, on top of Mesa de la Avanzada overlooking the ranch house.
-Following the May 4, 1919 murder of Jesse Fisher by Manuel Garcia and Jose Perez, John and Viola moved to Douglas.
+From 1911 to 1920, the Slaughter Ranch Outpost for Camp Harry J. Jones in Douglas, Arizona, was established on the ranch, on top of Mesa de la Avanzada overlooking the ranch house.
+Following the May 4, 1919, murder of Jesse Fisher by Manuel Garcia and Jose Perez, John and Viola moved to Douglas.
 John Slaughter died peacefully in his sleep on February 16, 1922.
 Viola sold the property around 1936 to a friend, Marion Williams.

-In 1968 Paul and Helen Ramsower purchased the property.
+In 1968, Paul and Helen Ramsower purchased the property.
 On August 7, 1964, the San Bernardino Ranch National Historic Landmark was entered on the National Register of Historic Places.
-The Ramsowers turned the ranch over to The Nature Conservancy in 1980.
+The Ramsowers turned the ranch over to the Nature Conservancy in 1980.
 The buildings were purchased in 1983 by the Johnson Historical Museum of the Southwest and the United States Fish and Wildlife Service purchased most of the remaining property.
 Of the original acreage, 131 acre belong to the museum and the rest belongs to the San Bernardino National Wildlife Refuge.
-The refuge and ranch are home to the Yaqui Topminnow and Yaqui Chub, two endangered species of fish known to exist only in the valley.
+The refuge and ranch are home to the Yaqui topminnow and Yaqui chub, two endangered species of fish known to exist only in the valley.